jobs-at/coding-exercise-frontend/README.md

 Now, you are already setup to run this project for the first time.

+1. Get the playground to your machine by either
+* Forking the repository into your github account (preferred).
-1. Run `git clone https://github.com/jobs-at/coding-exercise.git coding-exercise` to clone the repository to your machine.
+* If for whatever reason you do not have a Github account run `git clone https://github.com/jobs-at/coding-exercise.git coding-exercise` to clone the repository to your machine.
 2. Run `cd coding-exercise` to change to the project folder.
 3. Run `php artisan serve` to startup the development server.
 4. Open http://localhost:8000/ in your browser.